jameschch/Blazor.DynamicJavascriptRuntime.Evaluator/README.md

 Wouldn't it be a big plus if the Javascript code was declared as a dynamic object expression and could be exposed to unit tests?
 Wouldn't it be nice if you could consume Javascript library API's without creating interop wrappers?

-Calling dynamic Javascript from C# at runtime couldn't be easier:
+Calling Javascript dynamically from C# couldn't be easier:

 ```csharp
 using (dynamic context = new EvalContext(JSRuntimeInstance))